NBChub/bgcflow/README.md

     conda install -n base -c conda-forge mamba

-Then install Snakemake (version 7.6.1) with:
+Then install Snakemake (version 7.14.0) with:

-    mamba create -c conda-forge -c bioconda -n snakemake snakemake=7.6.1
+    mamba create -c conda-forge -c bioconda -c panoptes-organization -n snakemake snakemake=7.14.0 singularity panoptes-ui

-If you already have Snakemake, then update it to version 7.6.1 that is supported by BGCflow with:
+If you already have Snakemake, then update it to version 7.14.0 that is supported by BGCflow with:

-    mamba update -c conda-forge -c bioconda -n snakemake snakemake=7.6.1
+    mamba update -c conda-forge -c bioconda -c panoptes-organization -n snakemake snakemake=7.14.0 singularity panoptes-ui

 For installation details, see the [instructions in the Snakemake documentation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).